-12000

 But today, Copenhagen is expanding at a dizzying pace, perhaps too much so.
 In January 2022, a controversy arose around the construction of Lynetteholm, a 2.8 km2 artificial island with 35,000 housing units planned for completion in 2070!

-Another thorn in her side: the difficult management of the crisis linked to the flow of migrants to Denmark, which is making entry into the country more difficult.
+Another thorn in her side: the difficult management of the crisis linked to the flow of migrants to Denmark, which has made entry into the country more difficult.

-In 2022, Queen Margrethe celebrated her Golden Jubilee, the fiftieth anniversary of her accession to the throne, but on January 14, 2024, she abdicated, leaving the kingdom to the Crown Prince, her eldest son, King Frederik X.
+In 2022, just as she was celebrating her Golden Jubilee - the fiftieth anniversary of her accession to the throne - on January 14, 2024, Queen Margrethe abdicated, leaving the kingdom to the Crown Prince, her eldest son, King Frederik X.